-Unai Emery arrived at Aston Villa in October 2022 with a damaged reputation in English football following an unsuccessful stint at Arsenal.
-However, it didn't take him long to show fans that his time at the Emirates Stadium was the exception rather than the rule.
+When Unai Emery arrived at Aston Villa in October 2022, there were still doubts surrounding his reputation in English football following a disappointing spell at Arsenal.
+It did not take long, however, for the Spaniard to prove that his time at the Emirates was the exception rather than the norm.

-For all the key information on this Aston Villa chant, including the lyrics, we have you covered below.
+For all the key information on Aston Villa's Unai Emery chant, including the full lyrics, we have you covered below.

 Unai Emery chant, lyrics and tune